DP-3T/documents/FAQ.md

     system into account in our analysis.
 E.g., should we protect against a global passive adversary or not?
 How well does the system protect against intersection attacks?

+In future versions of the app, if an approppriate anonymous communication network appears, we may include the option of submitting data anonymously to the backend.

 ### P6: Why do infected people upload a seed (which enables recreating `EphIDs`) instead of their individual EphIDs ?